Tyranny of Majority

 - Can vote in elections

 Disclaimer: This is still early beta (that is, still being developed and far from finished), meaning that it is not yet fully functional and still has plenty of bugs and problems.
 In my limited testing it seems to be at least somewhat usable, but better not expect flawless experience yet.
-If/when you find bugs or problems, please report them here in Trac or simply send mail to me: email@example.com
+If/when you find bugs or problems, please let me know: email@example.com

 - Yes vs. No votes to a question.